New Year’s Eve Beef Tenderloin Dinner

-Happy New Year.
-I hope everyone had a wonderful holiday, full of great joy and wonderful meals.
-I'm looking forward to the New Year and all the new cooking techniques and recipes I will learn and be able to share with you.
+If you are reading this holiday recipe, it just may be near the New Year so I hope everyone had a wonderful holiday, full of great joy and wonderful meals.
+I’m looking forward to the New Year and all the new cooking techniques and recipes I will learn and be able to share with you.
 2011 should be a fun year with some major changes to the Reluctant Gourmet website and cooking blog.

 This year I spent New Year’s Eve in Park City with my family at my good friend Alice’s home where she prepared delicious roasted beef tenderloin, Caesar salad, boiled potatoes and my oldest daughter prepared her special glazed carrots.
 On the way back from a great visit from our friend’s cabin in the Uintas, Alice asked me how long should she cook the tenderloin?
 I gave her my standard answer, “as long as it takes to get the internal temperature you want”.

 How long does it take to cook a beef tenderloin?

 I get asked this question all the time and although I often prepare a meal using time and temperature given in the recipe, I know this is not the best way to cook anything.
 The best way to cook a steak, roast or even a piece of chicken is to use a thermometer to measure internal temperatures.